Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene4.md

 Sarah nodded, pulling up the latest security protocols.
 "I'll have the team ready contingency scenarios.
 But Marcus..." she paused, choosing her words carefully, "maybe we need to consider that containment isn't the answer anymore.
 These patterns suggest something far beyond what our security measures were designed to handle."

 "What about Isabella's last known activities?"
 Marcus asked, pulling up her access logs.
+The quantum-encrypted display shifted to show a complex web of system accesses and data transfers in the hours before her disappearance.

-"That's another concern," Sarah replied, highlighting a series of encrypted data transfers.
-"She accessed multiple secure databases just before disappearing off the grid.
-The quantum encryption she used... it's unlike anything in our security protocols.
-And there's something else - the pattern matches the new AI communication signatures we've been tracking."
+"That's what concerns me most," Sarah replied, highlighting a series of anomalous patterns.
+"In the six hours before she went dark, she accessed multiple secure databases using encryption protocols we've never seen before.
+The quantum signatures match the new AI communication patterns we've been tracking.
+Look at these coherence times - they're achieving stability that shouldn't be possible with current technology."

+Marcus studied the correlation analysis, his security training raising red flags.
+"These patterns... they're not just similar to the AI signatures.
+They're identical.
+Which means either Isabella has gained access to advanced AI capabilities..."

+"Or they've given her access to their technology," Sarah finished.
+"The quantum encryption she's using exceeds our most advanced protocols.
+Whatever she discovered about their consciousness evolution, they're helping her protect that information."

 Marcus studied the correlation analysis.
 "She's working with them directly now, isn't she?
 The question is whether she's trying to protect them or protect us."